wmwxwa/tyk-docs/tyk-docs/content/key-concepts/tcp-proxy.md

 {{< img src="/img/2.10/protocol_and_port.png" alt="Protocol" >}}

 Tyk supports multiplexing based on certificate SNI information, which means that you can have multiple TCP services on the **same port**, served on different domains.
-Additionally all services on the same port, should share the same protocol: either `tcp`, `tls`, `http` or `https`.
+Additionally, all services on the same port should share the same protocol: either `tcp`, `tls`, `http` or `https`.

 If Tyk sits behind another proxy, which has  the PROXY protocol enabled, you can set `enable_proxy_protocol` to `true`.